School of Trades & Technology Programs

 The School of Trades and Technology Energy Futures programs play a fundamental role in developing the labour force of the province to ensure that Nova Scotians are qualified, contributing participants in the emerging sustainable energy industries.

 NSCC offers a wide range of Engineering and Applied Science Technology programs.
 Engineering technician and technologists require a combination of critical thinking and problem-solving skills.
 Upon completion of a program within the Engineering and Applied Science Technology, the graduate will have obtained skills that are needed in a wide range of industries, including construction, manufacturing, engineering consulting, quality assurance, procurement, design consulting, and planning.
-All of NSCC's technology programs meet the Canadian Technology Accreditation Board's (CTAB) standards.
+All of NSCC's technology programs are accredited by Technology Accreditation Canada.

 We are a leader in Canada with respect to the education and training of people maintaining, renewing and revitalizing heritage programming in Canada.